-- 515 Acknowledgements.
-J.-P. Pinty wishes to thank V. Phillips for discussions about his original work on the topic.
-This work was done during the PhD of T. Hoarau who is financially supported by Reunion Island Regional Council and the European Union Council.
-T. Hoarau thanks the University of La Réunion for supporting a short stay at the Laboratoire d'Aérologie.
-Mrs Susan Becker and Callum Thompson corrected the English of the manuscript.
-Preliminary computations were performed on the 36 node home-made cluster of Lab.
-Aérologie. - 520 J.-P. Pinty acknowledges CALMIP (CALcul MIdi-Pyrénés) of the University of Toulouse for access to the "eos" supercomputer where useful additional simulations were performed.
-T. Hoarau and C. Barthe acknowledge the GENCI ressources for access to the "Occigen" supercomputer.
+Acknowledgements.
+Jean-Pierre Pinty wishes to thank Vaughan Phillips for discussions about his original work on the topic.
+This work was done during the PhD of Thomas Hoarau, who is financially supported by Réunion Island Regional Council and the European Union Council.
+Thomas Hoarau thanks the University of La Réunion for supporting a short stay at the Laboratoire d'Aérologie.
+Susan Becker and Callum Thompson corrected the English language of the manuscript.
+Preliminary computations were performed on the 36-node homemade cluster of Laboratoire Aérologie.
+Jean-Pierre Pinty acknowledges CALMIP (CALcul MIdi-Pyrénés) of the University of Toulouse for access to the Eos supercomputer, where useful additional simulations were performed.
+Thomas Hoarau and Christelle Barthe acknowledge the GENCI resources for access to the OCCIGEN supercomputer.
 This work was supported by the French national programme LEFE/INSU through the LIMA-TROPIC project.
-The authors thank the reviewers and the topical editor for their pertinent comments and meticulous review which greatly improved previous manuscripts.
+The authors thank the reviewers and the topical editor for their pertinent comments and meticulous review which greatly improved previous versions of the manuscript.